whouey/IndexTracker/README.md

 ![Data model.](/assets/data_model.png)

+For the goal of this project is to organize the data of indices and different financial instruments together, and reveal the relationship between them.

+The schema is in 3-NF for :
++ to clearly show a piece of historical data belongs which contract, derivative, and index, and the relationships of them.
++ to easily query data of different indices and financial instruments in same scale together.

+The entities:
 + index - main subject of this project, currently contains only 1 record: **TAIEX**.
 + index_history - intraday data of an index.
 + derivative - derivative financial instrument of an index.